-The World Water Forum events will be one key milestone for the Dialoguc process.
+The World Water Forum events will be key milestones for the Dialogue process.
 At the third Forum in Kyoto, Japan in 2003, interim results will be presented through the following type of activities:

-- A discussion forum to address key issues raised during national and local dialogues. - Presentations of key findings of the Knowledge Base such as an assessment of the benefits and costs of irrigation, the importance and contribution to groundwater, key issues in water for food and environmental security. - Presentations on issues about water and health related to food and environmental security. - Various options described and analysed for meeting objectives of food and environmental security, with discussion on how these can be refined and implemented. - Presentations on local-scale actions related to food and environmental sccurity, drawing out the best practices and the lessons learned.
+- Report on Dialogue process. - A discussion forum to address key issues raised during national and local dialogues. - Presentations of key findings of the Knowledge Base such as an assessment of the benefits and costs of irrigation, the importance and contribution to groundwater, key issues in water for food and environmental security. - Presentations on issues about water and health related to food and environmental security. - Various options described and analysed for meeting the objectives of food and environmental security, with discussions on how these can be refined and implemented. - Presentations on local-scale actions related to food and environmental security, drawing out the best practices and the lessons learned.

 The Fourth World Water Forum, in 2006, would be the final milestone for the Dialogue process.
+The key results will be: